 Conversely, it may be determined that a particular recipe version produces a high amount of scrap and should not be used anymore.
 When integrated with shop floor equipment and an MES, an automated recipe management system (RMS) provides certainty that only the correct recipe will be used on a specific piece of equipment for the material being processed.
 Though these are some very basic examples, it is possible to see the value in automating the handling of recipe versioning and validations.

 Establishing user permissions is an important aspect of recipe management.
 User groups can be created with permissions to add, modify, and define golden recipes while other users may only have permission to view recipes and only select from approved or golden recipes.
 Establishing user permissions will prevent unintentional and unauthorized modifications recipe changes and provide a level of control to ensure that only golden recipes are selected.

 Automated recipe management systems enable advanced features and functionality which are dependent upon existing automation infrastructure.
 At a minimum, your production environment should have the following systems in place before implementing an RMS with all of the features and functionality described above:

 If the requirements of your factory don’t involve this level of complexity, a less sophisticated, scaled-down RMS solution can be implemented to provide recipe selection, version management, and other features as needed and supported by the existing software and hardware on the shop floor.
 As with all digital transformation efforts, it’s important to first carefully consider the short and long-term requirements for your production environment, then select the most fitting solution.

 SYSTEMA provides customized recipe management solutions for the semiconductor industry which are tightly integrated with SYSTEMA’s Equipment Integration & Automation Suite (EI Suite).
-For more than 25 years, SYSTEMA has developed and implemented solutions designed around the unique requirements of semiconductor manufacturers.
+For 30 years, SYSTEMA has developed and implemented solutions designed around the unique requirements of semiconductor manufacturers.